kgensheimer/ahch_app/README.md

 This starts a server and listens on port 3000 for connections.
 Then, load http://localhost:3000/ in a browser to see the output.

-## Folder Structure
+## Folder/File Structure

 ```
+Files:
+app.js; initializes and runs the server.
 package.json; describes the application and its dependencies.

+Folders:
 node_modules/; stores all the dependencies.
-app.js; initializes and runs the server.
-routes/; contains all of tje routing scripts.
+routes/; contains all of the routing scripts.
 data/; contains all of the database access modules.
 config/; stores all the configuration settings.
-views/; contains the HTML views and templates.
+views/; contains the HTML/Habdlebars templates and layouts.
 static/; for static assets such as non-dynamic web pages.
-public/; for public assets (stylesheets, images, JS).
+public/; for public assets (stylesheets, images, JS)
 tasks/; contains any setup scripts like seed.js to seed the database
 ```